Xobb/ansible-percona/README.md

 	long_query_time: long_query_time      = 2
 	log_queries_not_using_indexes: log-queries-not-using-indexes

-If **sqldebug** is true this playbook will configure Percona MySQL with slow queries debug logs, if you want to disable this debug information you have to set **sqldebug: false**

-	create_app_db: true
-	db_name: mydatabase
-	db_collation: utf8_general_ci
-	db_user: myuser
-	db_user_password: anotherreallylongpassword
-	db_host: "%"
-	db_dump_file: ""

-If **create_app_db** is true this playbook will configura an application database, you can set a path for a SQL dump file if you want to restore data in the new application database
+If **create_app_db** is true this playbook will configure an application database, you can set a path for a SQL dump file if you want to restore data in the new application database

 ## Dependencies